 - Manage > Sections > Create (create a section)

 Configuring a Collection

-- In the Content tab, specify the Title, and Summary, and add a cover image.
+- Go to the Content tab in the workspace.
+Click on Collection> Add, and specify the details (Title, Summary, and add a cover image).

 - Select the Collection Template.
 Collection templates provide different layout options for a collection.
 Templates are configured by your Administrator or a user with permission to configure templates.

 - The collection Type can be either Manual or Automated.